Grisha596/TIC_TAC_TOE_GAME/README.md

 - Visual representation of the game board.

 # How to Play

 1. The first player is assigned the 'X' mark, and the second player is assigned the 'O' mark.
 2. Players take turns choosing an empty square to place their mark.
 3. The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins.
 4. If all nine squares are filled and no player has won, the game ends in a draw.

+# Usage

+1. Launch the game by following the installation instructions above.
+2. Use the menu to choose an option:
+- Start the game.
+- Read the instructions.
+- Exit the game.
+3. In the game, players take turns selecting an available square by entering the corresponding number.
+4. The game will display the winner or declare a draw when the game ends.